deskvillage/dannychadburn.github.io/index.md

 # The cure for your content

-#### I'm Danny, an agile Product Owner and experienced Content Strategist residing in Brighton.
+#### I'm Danny, an agile Product Owner and experienced Content Strategist providing freelance service to businesses in teh UK and beyond.

 I've honed my craft with household name brands and digital agencies, launching market-leading products and generating billions of page views.
-I now free

 Enough [about me](/about), here's what I can do for you: